Jimmy Nail: Theatre and film

-He had been due to reprise his role in the UK premiere at Northern Stage on 12 March 2018.
+Nail played Parson Nathaniel in a twelve week run of the Bill Kenwright production of War of the Worlds alongside David Essex and Michael Praed at the Dominion Theatre, London in 2016.
+Nail had been due to reprise his role in the UK production of The Last Ship at Northern Stage on 12 March 2018.
 The show's producer Karl Sydow stated: "After protracted negotiations carried out in good faith, we regret to announce the production's offer of employment to Jimmy Nail has been withdrawn.
-Joe McGann will replace him when the show opens in Newcastle in March.
+Joe McGann will replace him when the show opens in Newcastle in March."
 Nail said "I was very much looking forward to appearing in Sting's The Last Ship, particularly here in my home city, sadly that's not to be."
-Nail played Parson Nathaniel in War of the Worlds alongside David Essex at the Dominion Theatre, London in 2016.

-He played gamekeeper "Rabbetts" in Danny, the Champion of the World, based on the novel of the same name by Roald Dahl.

-Nail had a lead singing role in the 1996 film adaptation of Evita.
+In 2019 Nail began working on Seconds Away!, a play with music, for the Newcastle-based Live Theatre Company.
+This culminated in a two-week run of a staged reading of the play, which commenced on 6 February 2024.
+Nail has written the songs in the show and also plays the main character, Frankie Tanner.

+After 14 years away, Nail appeared at the Sunday for Sammy show in February 2020.
+He featured in an Auf Wiedersehen, Pet sketch with Tim Healy, Kevin Whately and Christopher Fairbank and also sang Ain't No Doubt and Big River, joined by Healy, Whately and Joe McElderry for the latter.

+In May 2024, Nail was at the forefront of the 40th anniversary of Auf Wiedersehen, Pet celebrations at City Hall, Newcastle.
+Not only was he part of a special reunion of fellow cast members, he performed live and played several songs related to the show and some of his own songs.

+In December 2025, Nail will play a number of shows at Newcastle's Live Theatre, where he will be singing songs from Crocodile Shoes.

 Defamation lawsuit

-In 2004, Nail successfully sued News Group Newspapers and Harper Collins Publishers.
+In 2004, Nail sued News Group Newspapers and Harper Collins Publishers.
 The lawsuit concerned false and defamatory allegations made two years before in an article in News of the World and Nailed, a biography which was the newspaper's source for the claims.
 He described reading the article as one of the worst experiences of his life.
 He reportedly received damages of £30,000.

 Personal life

-Nail has two children and lives in London.
+Nail has two children and lives in Newcastle.
 He is a Newcastle United fan.
+He has been a patron of FACT, a North-East based cancer charity, since 2017.